at-elcapitan/Limited-TNiC/README.md

   },
   "bot_id" : 1234567,              // Replace with your bot ID
   "game_name" : "Your game",       // Not required.
-Setup if you want your bot to play some game "status" : "online"              // Required if game_name is defined }
+Setup if you want your bot to play some game "status" : "online",             // Required if game_name is defined "admin_debug_id" : 1234567       // Not required for work.
+Replace with your ID to allow commands only for your user }
 ```